Mizuho International plc - Brexit Preparations

 Please note that this communication only covers the securities business of Mizuho International based in London and not any other UK based Mizuho group entity (e.g. Mizuho Bank, London Branch).
 In the event that there are to be any changes as a consequence of Brexit to the business model of any other Mizuho entity, we would expect them to notify you separately.

 What are Mizuho International's plans for Brexit?

-In June 2018, Mizuho International incorporated a new 100% owned subsidiary (Mizuho Securities Europe GmbH (“MHEU”) in Germany which will be based in Frankfurt.
-MHEU received its financial services licence from the BaFin in December 2018, which will allow for a smooth and uninterrupted continuation of investment banking services to EEA clients.
+In June 2018, Mizuho International incorporated a new 100% owned subsidiary (Mizuho Securities Europe GmbH (“MHEU”) in Germany based in Frankfurt.
+MHEU received its financial services licence from BaFin in December 2018 and became operational on 1st April 2019, which allows for a smooth and uninterrupted continuation of investment banking services to EEA clients.

 I am trying to on-board your new entity.
 Where can I find key KYC/AML information regarding MHEU?

 We have prepared a table of information that should help provide information regarding MHEU.
 This information is also publicly available.

 Where will Mizuho Securities Europe GmbH be located?

 What are Mizuho International's Brexit timelines?

 The official deadline for the UK to leave the EU is currently 31st October 2019.
 MHEU will be in a position to provide investment banking services from this date.